-In selected individuals with low-grade (indolent) lymphoma without apparent symptoms, physicians may recommend waiting before implementing treatment until the disease leads to certain symptoms.
-In such cases, thorough, frequent checkups are required to ensure that appropriate therapies are begun when the disease course accelerates.
-This approach to disease management is often called "watch and wait".
+In select individuals with no aggressive features of AITL, physicians may recommend waiting before implementing treatment until the disease leads to certain symptoms.
+In such instances, thorough, frequent checkups are required to ensure that appropriate therapies are begun when the disease course accelerates.
+This approach to disease management is often called “watch and wait”.

 However, as discussed above, AITL is typically considered an aggressive form of lymphoma.
 Therefore, physicians may recommend combination therapy with multiple anticancer (chemotherapeutic) drugs that have different modes of action in destroying tumor cells and/or preventing them from multiplying.
 For example, recommended treatment may include cyclophosphamide, doxorubicin or hydroxydaunorubicin (Adriamycin or Rubex), vincristine (Oncovin), and prednisone, known as the “CHOP” regimen.

 The initial response to CHOP is often good, but the overall effectiveness of CHOP and other chemotherapy regimens has largely been inadequate.
 Although many individuals initially experience a remission, most will eventually experience a relapse.